CheesyChocolate/mnist_nn/README.md

 ### CycleGAN with Limited Data

 The CycleGAN approach demonstrates semi-supervised learning when labeled data is scarce.
 It utilizes a CycleGAN architecture to learn meaningful representations from unlabeled data, which are then leveraged for classification with a small amount of labeled examples.

+### Diffusion Model

+The Diffusion Model is a semi-supervised learning approach that leverages the power of diffusion processes to learn meaningful representations from unlabeled data.
+It employs a conditional denoising diffusion probabilistic model (DDPM) that learns to gradually denoise corrupted images, conditioned on class labels.
+The approach has two key components:

+1. A U-Net style denoiser network that learns to reverse the diffusion process
+2. A classifier that utilizes the learned representations for digit classification

+The diffusion model excels in limited labeled data scenarios by using pseudo-labels for unlabeled data and generating synthetic training examples to augment the labeled dataset.
+This approach demonstrates how generative models can be effectively applied to classification tasks when labeled data is scarce.

 ### Vision Transformer (ViT)